-Methodist University evaluates a student's SAP annually for students enrolled in at least 12 semester hours in the Day program and after each payment period for all other students and makes these standards applicable to all financial aid offered at Methodist University.
+Methodist University evaluates a student's SAP annually and makes these standards applicable to all financial aid offered at Methodist University.
 Methodist University reserves the right to check a student's SAP more frequently.
 This includes Federal (Title IV), State (North Carolina), and Institutional (Methodist University) funding.
 Federal regulations require the university to establish SAP standards in the following areas: (1) Cumulative GPA; (2) Minimum Semester Hours Earned/Completion Rate; and (3) Maximum Time Frame.
 In addition, the school's SAP policy must include the student's total academic history.
 Programs administered by agencies other than Methodist University, such as private scholarships, or grants given by states other than North Carolina, may have their own academic standards for students.
 Students will need to contact such agencies to determine what those requirements are.